In this page: Economic Outline | Political Outline | COVID-19 Country Response

 - Communist Party of Brazil (PCdoB): left-wing, Communism, Marxism–Leninism.

-- Citizenship (Cidadania): centre to centre-left, social liberalism, Third Way.
+- Citizenship (PSDB-Cidadania): centre to centre-left, social liberalism, Third Way.

 - Green Party (PV): centre to centre-left, social-democratic, environmentalist, green politics.